jonniek/weather/README.md

 ![](preview.png)

-A simple one page mobile(portrait) first weather app done as a pre-interview project for Reaktor summer job 2018.
+A simple one page mobile(portrait) first weather app.
 Try the [Demo](https://weather-a52d4.herokuapp.com/)!
 It might take some time to fire up, be patient!

 If you are wondering why the app is a bit weird it is because this was a demo project for Reaktor summer internship 2018 interview.